Jmorgan-123/Code-portfolio/README.md

 # Code Portfolio
 <html>
   <body>
-    <p>Hi my name is Tuko, Welcome to my code portfolio,i am a dedicated computer science student passionate about problem-solving and coding.
-This shows my projects demonstrating my skills in programming languages, algorithm design, and software development.
-With a deep love for technology's potential to shape the world, I'm eager to collaborate, learn, and innovate with fellow enthusiasts.
-Thank you for visiting, and let's harness the power of code together!</p>
+    <p>I'm Eng.
+Joab Mugane Muriuki, an ambitious and proactive Information Systems Technology student with a fervent passion for problem-solving and coding.
+My projects are a testament to my expertise in programming languages, algorithmic design, and software development, showcasing a strong foundation in building innovative solutions.

+What sets me apart is my relentless drive to push boundaries and explore new technologies.
+I thrive in dynamic environments where collaboration and innovation are valued, making me an ideal candidate for roles that demand creativity, critical thinking, and a deep understanding of technology's transformative power.

+As I embark on this journey, I am excited to contribute my skills and knowledge to impactful projects, learn from experienced professionals, and play a key role in shaping the future of technology.
+Thank you for visiting, and let's embark on a journey of innovation and success together!!</p>
     <h2>Table of Contents</h2>
     <ul>
       <li><a href="#how">How i build this?</a></li>